 - This will take you to a screen to set up scope details for your token.
-For our purposes here we don’t need any additional scopes, so just enter a description into the required Note field and scroll to the bottom.
+For our purposes here we don’t need any additional scopes, so just choose an expiration date and enter a description in the Note field.

 - Click the “Generate token” button at the bottom of the page: